silabs-MarkU/se-scripts/README.md

 The scripts were then adapted to be a bit more generic, though still tied to Z-Wave protocol, and most of the points above.

-I'll be building this repo out to include other parts/scenarios.
+We'll be building this repo out to include other parts/scenarios.
 For now the first project begins below:

 ## Project secure-boot-btl-zwave: